AmYingLi/GA4AMOEBA/README.md

 ```
 designed to contain the seeds parameters files and results log

-Two places could be changed according to the amount of computaion afforded
+Two places could be changed according to the amount of computaion can be afforded
 ```bash
 $ cat run.sh
 $ #!/bin/sh